rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240313_New York Times Podcasts.md

+---
+Date Generated: March 29, 2024
+Transcription Model: whisper medium 20231117
+Length: 1529s
+Video Keywords: []
+Video Views: 7946
+Video Rating: None
+---

 # The Alarming Findings Inside a Mass Shooter’s Brain
 **New York Times Podcasts:** [March 13, 2024](https://www.youtube.com/watch?v=fHLHB-di0wM)
 *  From the New York Times, I'm Sabrina Tavernisi, and this is The Daily.
 *  A mass shooting last fall by an Army reservist in Maine prompted my colleague, Dave Phillips,
 *  to search for answers about whether the soldier's service could have been a factor.
-*  Today, the surprising answer Dave found, and how it may change our understanding of the
+*  Today the surprising answer Dave found, and how it may change our understanding of the
 *  effects of modern warfare on the human brain.
 *  It's Wednesday, March 13th.
 *  So Dave, you've been working on a series of stories on injuries to soldiers in the
 *  U.S. military.
-*  And last week, there was kind of a sudden and unexpected discovery related to that reporting
+*  And last week there was kind of a sudden and unexpected discovery related to that reporting
 *  you've been doing.
 *  Tell me about it.
-*  So what I've been looking into for a couple of months was the idea that soldiers can
+*  So what I've been looking into for a couple of months was the idea that soldiers can be
-*  be injured just by firing their own weapons, by standing next to the blast of a mortar
+*  injured just by firing their own weapons, by standing next to the blast of a mortar
 *  or launching a rocket from a shoulder fire rocket launcher.
 *  Some of these big heavy weapons, the blast wave is strong enough to really injure their
 *  brains.